farazsth98/farazsth98.github.io/_posts/2019-07-28-peactf-all-challenges.markdown

 I would give you an mp3 of this audio, but I don't know how to navigate those sketchy websites.
 ```

-So from the above image, we know the flag format, and we are also given the page number.
+So from the above image, we know the flag format, and we are also given the page number from the soundcloud page.
 At this point, when it talked about the hexagonal library, I knew it was talking about the Library of Babel, so I started going through the library and did not get anywhere.
 I re-read the challenge description and decided to just bruteforce the flag.
 ```
 {1_thousand_spaces_371}
 {2_thousand_spaces_371}